Paweł Włodkowic: Early life and education

 Though it is commonly assumed that "Włodkowic" was a surname, it was in fact a patronymic denoting that he was the son of a certain Włodko or Włodzimierz of the Dołęga family.
 He was born in Brudzeń Duży near Dobrzyń nad Wisłą between 1370–1373.
 His family owned land in the Dobrzyń Province and was related to the Lasota family from Mazovia whose notable members include Mikołaj Lasota, the treasurer of Konrad of Mazovia.
 He was a graduate of the Collegiate Church of St. Michael School in Płock (currently the Marshal Stanisław Małachowski High School) where probably he was ordained as a priest.
 He studied at Prague University, where he took degrees in 1393.
 In 1400, he became the Canon of Płock.
-He continued studying law at Padova, Italy, in 1404–1408.
+He continued studying law at Padua, Italy, in 1404–1408.
 It was probably in this period that he visited the Roman Curia in place of Piotr of Kobylin, fulfilling his duties as the Polish King's prosecutor.

 In 1411 or 1412 he was made a doctor of canon law at the Academy in Kraków, where he also began to lecture.
 He was influenced by the philosophies of William of Ockham, Matthew of Cracow and Stanisław of Skarbimierz.
 In 1413 he served as King Jagiełło's emissary at Buda, Hungary, during disputes with the Teutonic Order.
 In 1414–1415 he became rector and in 1418 prorector of Cracow Academy.

 The Council of Constance Address

 Paweł Włodkowic represented Poland at the 1414 Council of Constance, where he delivered a thesis about the power of the Pope and the Emperor, the Tractatus de potestate papae et imperatoris respectu infidelium (Treatise on the Power of the Pope and the Emperor Respecting Infidels).
 In it he drew the thesis that pagan and Christian peoples could coexist in peace and criticized the Teutonic Order for its wars of conquest of native non-Christian peoples in Prussia and Lithuania.
+Diarmaid MacCulloch wrote of Wlodkowic's thesis, "...Wlodkowic's case remains at the root of modern discussions of human rights and the right to freedom of religion.

 Due to his religious and political influence, in 1421 Pope Martin V sent Antonio Zeno to investigate the Teutonic Order and its activities, though this investigation was later suspended on the grounds that it infringed upon the privileges of the new Holy Roman Emperor Sigismund, who wished to conduct his own negotiations between the two parties.

 Włodkowic’s address at the council is considered to have been "not only one of the greatest achievements of Poland in their political fight against the Teutonic Order but also a huge contribution to the Christian theory of just war."

 At the Council of Constance, Paweł Włodkowic and all the Polish delegation defended Jan Hus.